kevinfling/phantom-express-pdf/README.md

 node server.js
 ```

-Once you run the server, you can access it locally using URLs like this (default configuration):
+Once you run the server, you can access it like so (default configuration):

 [http://localhost:3000/?url=http://stackoverflow.com&w=1024&h=768](http://localhost:3000/?url=http://stackoverflow.com&w=1024&h=768)

 ## Configuration